NAEP- The Native American Equity Project

 Launched in 2016, the Native American Equity Project is a three-year initiative by the University of Minnesota Duluth in partnership with St. Louis County, the Minnesota Department of Human Services, and regional tribes to understand local county child welfare case practice with Native American children and families.
 Native American children have a 28.3% rate of re-entering the child welfare system - the highest rate of any ethnic group.
 The NAEP examines Indian Child Welfare Act (ICWA) decision-points along the child protection continuum from referral to exiting care to better understand where, how, and why decisions are made for Native American children in the child welfare system.
 The project partners are committed to safely reducing the number of Native American children in out of home placement by contributing to positive policy and systems change across the State of Minnesota.

 The Jii - anishinaabe - bimaadiziwag ("So they can live the Indian way of life" in the Anishinaabe language) is the given name of the Center for Regional and Tribal Child Welfare Studies' ongoing collaborative work to implement the Indian Child Welfare Act (ICWA) in St. Louis County's Duluth region.
 The Center received the State and Tribal Indian Child Welfare Act (ICWA) Implementation Partnership Grant (HHS-2016ACF-ACYF-CT-1123) from 2016-2023 from the U.S. Department of Health and Humans Services, Children’s Bureau.
 The grant relied on three national sites to collect data, develop practice models, and provide recommendations for successful ICWA implementation across jurisdictions.
 HHS ICWA efforts are rooted in the groundwork of St. Louis County's ICWA Collaborative, the oversight body for the ICWA Court in Duluth.
 The ICWA Collaborative comprises representatives from the Sixth Judicial District Court in Duluth, Guardians ad Litem, St. Louis County Public Health and Human Services, Leech Lake Tribal Court, the Fond du Lac Band of Ojibwe, the Grand Portage Band of Lake Superior Chippewa, the White Earth Nation, the Boise Forte Band of Chippewa, Red Lake Nation, Mille Lacs Band of Ojibwe, the University of Minnesota Duluth Center for Regional and Tribal Child Welfare Studies, and other key stakeholders.
 Although the grant ended, the work continues today through regular Tribal State Partnership meetings and collaborative opportunities.

-Through the HHS ICWA grant, the Center for Regional and Tribal Child Welfare Studies is identifying a theory of change and practice model to improve outcomes for American Indian families affected by the child welfare system.
-In addition to the ICWA Collaborative and Tribal State Partnership team, the Center for Regional and Tribal Child Welfare Studies relies on its grant partner, the National Council of Juvenile and Family Court Judges (NCJFCJ) and the expertise of Praxis International.
+Through the HHS ICWA grant, the Center for Regional and Tribal Child Welfare Studies is identified a theory of change and practice model to improve outcomes for American Indian families affected by the child welfare system.
+In addition to the ICWA Collaborative and Tribal State Partnership team, the Center for Regional and Tribal Child Welfare Studies partnered with and relied on the expertise of the National Council of Juvenile and Family Court Judges (NCJFCJ) and the expertise of Praxis International.
 Check out the ICWA Implementation Partnership Grant page for examples of resources produced under the grant.

 National Child Welfare Workforce Institute (NCWWI) Scholar Program